Drug repositioning, (also known as drug repurposing or rediscovery) is a valuable tool in vaccine research to prevent human disease.

 - The recycling of failed compounds that have been used in previous research but have not led to successful drug or vaccine approval.

-Drug Repositioning and Vaccine Development
+Drug Repositioning and Vaccine Research

 Developing new vaccines all the way to the approval and marketing stage is a time-consuming and expensive process.
 To be approved and licensed a vaccine must pass three phases after the preclinical studies.
 These phases are essential to test the safety and effect on the human body.